Pepe Le Pew Silly Romance for All Kids

 Ze Arms of Pepe are Upon You

-Countless memorable scenes of the lovestruck skunk are recalled.
+Countless memorable scenes of the lovestruck skunk come to mind.
 He is on the yacht with the girlfriend and says, "I am ze captain, and you are ze first mate.
 Promotions will follow quickly!"

 Another unforgettable line is "Acres and acres of girls!!
 And they are mine!!
 All mine!!!"

 I chuckle to myself as I recall these moments.
 They are so very precious.
-Though I know my kids can't relate to all the quirky lines in cartoons.
-I do know that they are riveted to the screen because of the cartoon artists create unprecedented characterizations.
+My kids can't relate to some of the funny lines.
+But, I do know that they watch, riveted to the screen, because of the cartoon artists created unique characterizations.

 He is so in love that he doesn't even know that Penelope Pussycat is a cat with a white stripe painted down her back.

 Kids have great imaginations and love to copy what they see others do.
-As a parent and you have the time, after the kids watch one of the Pepe Le Pew and Penelope episodes, encourage them to act out the episode.
+As a parent and you have the time, after the kids watch one of the Pepe Le Pew and Penelope episodes, encourage them to act it out.
 Even as an acting teacher for kids, this is one of the best acting exercises.

 Young kids take great pleasure in acting out what they just saw on the screen.
 Looney Tunes Pepe Le Pew cartoons offer very little dialogue, so it should be easy for each child to act out the story.

-You simply cast one child as the skunk and the other a Penelope.
-If you can, a boy is Pepe Le Pew and a girl is Penelope for obvious reasons.
+You cast one child as the skunk and the other a Penelope.
+You can have a boy as Pepe Le Pew and a girl as Penelope.
 Just let them have fun with the characters.

-When they are done with their scene, validate them for being so good and continue to encourage them.
+When they finish with their scene, validate them for being so good, and continue to encourage them.

 Over a Thousand Voices

-Chuck Jones created Pepe Le Pew and brought in the talented man with over a thousand voices, Mel Blanc.
+Chuck Jones created Pepe Le Pew and hired a talented man, Mel Blanc, with over a thousand voices.
 Blanc provided the voice for Pepe and based his mannerisms on Charles Boyer's Pépé le Moko from Algiers (1938).
-Others have stated that Pepe was fashioned after Maurice Chevalier.
+Others have stated that Pepe comes across fashioned after Maurice Chevalier.
 I don't agree because only Boyer would pursue and pursue.
 Though, Chevalier would be stupid enough to think a cat as a skunk.

-With all that, Chuck Jones: Memories of Childhood, a short documentary, in which Jones says Pepe was based on himself.
-He declares he was very shy with girls, and Pepe clearly is a pursuer of girls.
+With all that, Chuck Jones: Memories of Childhood, a short documentary, in which Jones says he based Pepe on himself.
+He declares he was ultra shy with girls, and Pepe is a pursuer of girls.

 One thing is for sure, Pepe Lew Pew episodes are a delight for kids to watch.
 The stories are very innocent but funny.
 I hope you and your kids enjoy them as much as we have over the years.